anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that at the time of receiving the PVR trigger, the pledge cannot verify the registrar LDevID certificate and has no proof-of-possession of the corresponding private key for the certificate.
 The pledge therefore accepts the registrar LDevID certificate provisionally until it receives the voucher as described in {{exchanges_uc2_3}}.

 The pledge will also be unable to verify the agent-signed-data itself as it does not possess the LDevID(RegAgt) certificate and the domain trust has not been established at this point of the communication.
-It SHOULD be done, after the voucher has been received.
+Verification SHOULD be done, after the voucher has been received.

 The agent-signed-data is a JSON-in-JWS object and contains the following information: